Atriplex cinerea: Recognition

 There is no other species that have all the above features within the genus Atriplex.
 The specimen in question also has to be within the recognised area of distribution.
 If the specimen being identified is in a known revegetated area, the use of local council planting guides of the area increases the likelihood of correct identification.

 Conservation status

+Australia

 According to FloraBase, a website by the Western Australian Herbarium, Atriplex cinerea is not threatened.
 In South Australia, it is considered of "least concern – stable" by Seeds of South Australia, a conservation organisation sponsored by the South Australian Government.
 VicFlora does not describe its conservation status in Victoria.
 The advisory list of rare or threatened plants in Victoria (2014) do not mention Atriplex cinerea.

+New Zealand

+As at 2024, this species has been classified under the New Zealand Threat Classification System as being "Nationally Critical".